 Number of tents or other dwellings discarded

 Itemization of or accounting for all property discarded or confiscated

+This data is strange in different format.
+Seems to be regular reports from El Pueblo only.
+So nothing about the regular SECZ cleanings and any deployments to them.

 Data on all enforcement of L.A.M.C. section 41.18 within zones designated pursuant to L.A.M.C.
 41.18(d) between 9/1/2021 and the date this request is fulfilled.
 We request this data in a machine-readable, flat file format (e.g. csv file) or in the original format.
 We request the following data about each deployment: